Saurabh3012/chat-bots/README.md

 Docker Image for tensorflow-1.0.0
 Compatible code for the Udemy Course

+Installing it for a 32-bit linux system

+BAZEL

 Sequence 2 Sequence models

+Installing Ubuntu in UEFI boot mode

 Downloading Data from facebook, linkedIN, whatsapp etc.